visbot/gulp-avs/README.md

 `avs(options)`

-:warning: The output file-extension will automatically be set to `.webvs`, so there's no need for additional plugins.
+The output file-extension will automatically be set to `.webvs`, so there's no need for additional plugins.

 **Example:**